timpaul/scrabbletown/README.md

 ## How can I help?

+There's lot to be done.
+If you're feeling helpful [take a look at the issues list](https://github.com/timpaul/scrabbletown/issues?state=open).

-Lots of ways.
-Fork away.
-All pull requests welcome.
-I'm especially interested in how the rules and parameters of the game could be improved - board size, number of tiles, rules around tile placement etc.
+I'm also interested in how the rules and parameters of the game could be improved - board size, number of tiles, rules around tile placement, position and effect of special tiles etc. All suggestions welcome.

-Thanks

-Tim